ccin2p3/puppet-modulator/README.md

       --config string   config file (default is $HOME/.puppet-modulator.yaml) -d, --debug           Enable debug

-Use "puppet-modulator gflow hotfix [command] --help" for more information about a command.
+Use "puppet-modulator flow hotfix [command] --help" for more information about a command.
 ```

 #### Release

 ```
-❯ puppet-modulator gflow release -h
+❯ puppet-modulator flow release -h
 A git-flow high-level wrapper for releases

 Usage: